automl/SMAC3/source/manual.rst

         def_value = taf.run(cs.get_default_configuration())[1]
         print("Default Value: %.2f" % (def_value))

-In line 74 we register the function to optimize together with the stats object, we use to keep track of the optimization with the evaluator that handles calling the function with a specified configuration.
+We register first the function to optimize together with the stats object, we use to keep track of the optimization with the evaluator that handles calling the function with a specified configuration.

+Afterwards,
-In line 78 the default value is queried by calling the run method of the evaluator with the default configuration of the configuration space.
+the default value is queried by calling the run method of the evaluator with the default configuration of the configuration space.

 To handle the Bayesian optimization loop we can create a SMBO object.
 To automatically handle the exploration of the search space and querying of the function the SMBO object needs as inputs the scenario object as well as the function evaluator.

     .. code-block:: python
-        :lineno-start: 81
+        :lineno-start: 72

         # Optimize
         smbo = SMBO(scenario=scenario, tae_runner=taf,